-CGHL 120 Epidemiology & Global Health HDSR 210 Contemporary Issues in Public Health
+CGHL 120 Epidemiology & Global Health

+CGHL 210 Contemporary Issues in Public Health

 Four Additional Electives, at least one chosen from each of the following three categories:

 Natural sciences and quantitative reasoning

-ANSO 212 Quantitative Analysis BIOL 322 General and Medical Microbiology BIOL 482 Topics in Advanced Medical Microbiology MATH 260 or 261 Applied Statistics or Biostatistics (preferred) SEMN 207 Antibiotics and Global Health SEMN 244 Infectious Diseases and Global Health
+ANSO 212 Quantitative Analysis

+BIOL 322 General and Medical Microbiology

+BIOL 482 Topics in Advanced Medical Microbiology

+MATH 260 or 261 Applied Statistics or Biostatistics (preferred)

+SEMN 207 Antibiotics and Global Health

+SEMN 244 Infectious Diseases and Global Health

 Social and cultural determinants of health

 ANSO 210 Medicine and Society

 ANSO 225 Sex and Sexualities

 ANSO/SEMN 255 You Are What You Eat

 ANSO 325 States, Bodies, and Epidemics

 PHIL 305 Biomedical Ethics

 PSYC 220 Drugs, Addiction, and Behavior

 SEMN 220 Chinese Food Culture

 SEMN 403 Global Violence

 SPAN 205 Culture of Health and Disease in the Hispanic Community

 Public policy

-ECON 225 Economics of Developing Countries ECON 235 Environmental and Resource Economics POLS 270 Politics of the European Union POLS 310 Women, States, and NGO's POLS 330 Politics of the Holocaust
+ECON 225 Economics of Developing Countries

+ECON 235 Environmental and Resource Economics

+POLS 270 Politics of the European Union

+POLS 310 Women, States, and NGO's

+POLS 330 Politics of the Holocaust

 Experiential Requirement

 The Mary Jane Underwood Center for Civic Engagement has built many health-related community partnerships and there are currently some limited opportunities for health-related ICRPs abroad.
 Students will be required to incorporate at least one experiential component into their concentration.

 Community and Global Health courses

 CGHL 120 Epidemiology & Global Health This course will provide the students with the fundamental concepts, skills and perspectives of epidemiology and epidemiological thought and introduce some of the major issues and challenges in global health today.

+CGHL 210 Contemporary Issues in Public Health This introductory survey will explore contemporary issues, theories, and methods in public health.
+Students will work with community-based organizations or schools in Kalamazoo on projects that illuminate the determinants and consequences of several contemporary "epidemics."
+We will use the social medicine framework to examine how race, gender, age, environment, and class shape modern illnesses.

+CGHL 593 Senior Individualized Project

-Critical Theory Concentration
+Critical Ethnic Studies

-Professor: Latiolais

-The central goal of critical theory is (1) to analyze the various forces that shape contemporary societies, (2) to diagnose their crises, antagonisms, ruptures, and (3) to identify and mobilize agents of social change.
-Critical theory is a term that describes a wide array of approaches to understanding and criticizing the myriad relations of domination characterizing contemporary society.
-Although there are many disagreements among critical theorists, most agree about the terrain under consideration: how do human beings create the social world, and how are they created by it, in ways that disempower social agents and disfigure their desires?
-Or, what is the relationship between structure and agency, and what does this tell us about relations of power and domination?
-Human freedom and social justice are generally the ethical ideals animating these investigations, so that critical theory is necessarily both descriptive and normative in nature while it presumes a close connection between theory and practice.
-Most simply, critical theorists ask, what is wrong with our world, and how can we make it better?
-At a deeper methodological level, critical theorists also see themselves as practitioners in a distinctive orientation to knowledge.
-Interdisciplinary in nature and drawing primarily from numerous fields in the humanities and social sciences, critical theory offers a genealogy of social reality on one hand and a genealogy of its own critical stance within it on the other.
-Many critical theorists presume that language both creates and interprets reality, that agents are historically constituted, or that knowledge is bound up with power relations so that there is no objective "outside" from which to view the "truth."
-Thus, critical theory poses a challenge to many of the traditional disciplines which assume that facts can be ascertained and deployed free of a normative framework.
+Professors: Baptiste, Gómez (director), Gandhi, Katanski, Salinas, and Sinha

+Critical Ethnic Studies interrogates the production of knowledge.
+The primary emphasis of work in this Major is to theorize from multiple, and simultaneous, narratives of silenced peoples and epistemologies.
+Critical Ethnic Studies untangles and analyzes the colonial and racial projects that attempt to govern relationships among peoples and lands.

+Critical Ethnic Studies is also a process of engagement, and shapes the ability to engage content in a variety of fields of study.
+The field seeks a change in the logic governing the academy, and will not accept an uncomplicated grafting of content onto a universal idea.
+This change is realized through the relentless pursuit of other ways to engage, and through on-going discussions of additional means of engagement.
+These processes invert, rethink, and displace universalities.
+Central to the field is a refusal to consume the other.
+Critical Ethnic Studies scholars must go beyond themselves, and devise conversations that move beyond voyeurism and consumption.

-Requirements for the Concentration
+Requirements for the Major

-Number of Units

-6 units
+Eight units are required.

-Required Course

-19th-Century Philosophy: The Critique of Modernity (PHIL 208)

-Five additional courses taken from at least three different departments: